dakeshi/theswiftbook/chapters/function_parameters.md

 Let's have a look at various functions with different blend of parameters.

-1. A function with no parameters:
+1. A function with one parameter: